CHARACTERISTICS OF THE CLASS

 Performs routine shop inspections to ensure compliance with all Occupational Safety and Health (OSHA) standards.

 Coordinates the Fleet Management Commercial Driver’s License training program

 A. TRAINING AND EXPERIENCE

-High school diploma or GED supplemented by eight (8) years of documented mechanical repair work experience as a mechanic/supervisor in automotive and/or light/medium/heavy truck and equipment industry, or equivalent combination of training and experience.
-Some supervisory experience preferred.
+High school diploma or GED supplemented by eight (8) years of documented mechanical repair work experience as a mechanic/supervisor in automotive and/or light/medium/heavy truck and equipment industry.
+At least 3 years supervisory experience.
 Must possess a valid State of Florida CDL-Class "A" Drivers License or obtain one within 180 days as a condition of employment.
 Must possess or obtain within one (1) year, Police and Fire Emergency Vehicle Technician (EVT) and Automotive Service Excellence (ASE) certifications as follows: EVT Management (Level1) Supervisor, EVT Fire Apparatus Technician (Level 2-F2), ASE Automotive “A” series Master Certified Technician, and ASE Medium/Heavy Truck “T” series Master Certified Technician.